Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Introduction

 Among the various bosonic Dirac systems, Dirac magnons have attracted growing attention.
-The chromium trihalides, CrX$_3$ (X = F, Cl, Br, I), provide a natural platform for realizing such excitations, with CrBr$_3$ and CrCl$_3$ hosting linearly dispersing Dirac magnons~\cite{Wang_2011,Soriano2020}, and CrI$_3$ showing evidence for topologically gapped magnon bands~\cite{Jiang2018,PhysRevX.8.041028,PhysRevX.11.031047,Kim2024}.
+The chromium trihalides, CrX$_3$ (X = F, Cl, Br, I), provide a natural platform for realizing such excitations, with CrBr$_3$ and CrCl$_3$ hosting linearly dispersing Dirac magnons~\cite{Burch2018,Wang_2011,Huang2017,Soriano2020}, and CrI$_3$ showing evidence for topologically gapped magnon bands~\cite{Jiang2018,PhysRevX.8.041028,PhysRevX.11.031047,Kim2024}.
 These are magnetic van der Waals materials where spins reside on a two-dimensional honeycomb lattice, making them ideal for exploring magnon band topology.
-In earlier theoretical work~\cite{PhysRevX.8.011010}, we studied Dirac magnons in ferromagnetic CrBr$_3$ and demonstrated that magnon-magnon interactions lead to a renormalization of the Dirac dispersion, captured within a generalized Dyson spin-wave framework~\cite{PhysRev.102.1217,PhysRev.102.1230}.
-Notably, we found a characteristic $T^2$ temperature dependence in the renormalized magnon energies, along with prominent van Hove-like structures in the interacting spectrum, especially near the M points of the Brillouin zone (BZ).
-These findings were motivated by longstanding anomalies observed in inelastic neutron scattering (INS) measurements of CrBr$_3$ from nearly five decades ago~\cite{PhysRevB.4.2280,PhysRevB.3.157}, which had remained unexplained.
+In an earlier theoretical work~\cite{PhysRevX.8.011010}, one of us studied Dirac magnons in ferromagnetic CrBr$_3$ and demonstrated that magnon-magnon interactions lead to temperature and momentum-dependent renormalization of the Dirac dispersion, captured within a generalized Dyson spin-wave framework~\cite{PhysRev.102.1217,PhysRev.102.1230}.
+Notably, we found a characteristic $T^2$ temperature dependence in the renormalized magnon energies, along with prominent van Hove-like structures in the renormalized spectrum, especially near the M points in the Brillouin zone (BZ).
+These findings were motivated by longstanding anomalies observed in earlier inelastic neutron scattering (INS) experiments on CrBr$_3$~\cite{PhysRevB.4.2280,PhysRevB.3.157}.